 The 2016 Plan is administered by the Compensation Committee of the Board, which currently consists of three members of the Board, each of whom is a "non-employee director" within the meaning of Rule 16b-3 promulgated under the Exchange Act and an "outside director" within the meaning of Section 162(m) of the Code.
 Among other things, the Compensation Committee has complete discretion, subject to the express limits of the 2016 Plan, to determine the directors, employees and nonemployee consultants to be granted an award, the type of award to be granted the terms and conditions of the award, the form of payment to be made and/or the number of shares of common stock subject to each award, the exercise price of each option and base price of each stock appreciation right ("SAR"), the term of each award, the vesting schedule for an award, whether to accelerate vesting, the value of the common stock underlying the award, and the required withholding, if any.
-The Compensation Committee may amend, modify or terminate any outstanding award, provided that the participant's consent to such action is required if the action would impair the participant's rights or entitlements with respect to that award.
-The Compensation Committee is also authorized to construe the award agreements, and may prescribe rules relating to the 2016 Plan.
+The Compensation Committee may amend, modify or terminate any outstanding award, provided that the participant's construct the award agreements, and may prescribe rules relating to the 2016 Plan.
 Notwithstanding the foregoing, the Compensation Committee does not have any authority to grant or modify an award under the 2016 Plan with terms or conditions that would cause the grant, vesting or exercise thereof to be considered nonqualified "deferred compensation" subject to Code Section 409A.